lanmaster53/NotaSCA/README.md

 # NotaSCA

 Not Another SCA (NotaSCA) is a set of lists containing interesting regular expressions for searching code for security issues.
 Think FuzzDB for SCA.
+Like FuzzDB, which claims to be an "application security scanner, without the scanner," NotaSCA aims to be a "source code security scanner, without the scanner."
+Although, I will more than likely develop and include a Python scanning engine as well for those that don't want to take the time to wrap the lists in something of their own.
+But that's the beauty of it.
+Flexibility.

 ## Why Not YASCA?